pedroarruda07/functiongemma_fine-tune/README.md

 ##

-The original notebook fine-tunes <b>FunctionGemma 270M</b> for mapping user requests to structured mobile actions.
-It follows a traditional full fine-tuning recipe that requires an <b>A100 GPU</b>, which means it requires paid Google Colab resources.
+The original notebook follows a traditional full fine-tuning recipe that requires an <b>A100 GPU</b>, which means it requires paid Google Colab resources.

 This project adapts that notebook to: